KR-JasonLane/LeeCoder/README.md

 Hi everyone!👋

-I am a developer capable of creating Windows applications. 🧑‍💻
+I am a developer creating Windows applications. 🧑‍💻

 Over the course of a year, I participated in the development of a 3D medical imaging software used in dentistry, utilizing C++ MFC and VTK libraries. 🦷